-(b) One semiannual report is due no earlier than July 1 and no later than July 15.

-(1) The period covered by a report under this subsection begins on the later of the following dates, as applicable:

-(A) January 1;

-(B) the first day after the period covered by the last report required by this subchapter (other than a special pre-election report or a special session report) or Subchapter D of this chapter (relating to Reporting Requirements for an Officeholder Who Does Not Have a Campaign Treasurer Appointment on File); or (C) the day the candidate's campaign treasurer appointment was filed, if this is the candidate's first report filed under this subchapter (other than a special preelection report or a special session report) or Subchapter D of this chapter.

-(2) The period covered by a report under this subsection ends on June 30.
+- (C) the day the candidate's campaign treasurer appointment was filed, if this is the candidate's first report filed under this subchapter (other than a special preelection report or a special session report) or Subchapter D of this chapter. - (2) The period covered by a report under this subsection ends on June 30. - (c) One semiannual report is due no earlier than January 1 and no later than January 15. - (1) The period covered by a report under this subsection begins on the later of the following dates, as applicable: - (A) July 1; - (B) the first day after the period covered by the last report required by this subchapter (other than a special pre-election report or a special session report) or Subchapter D of this chapter; or - (C) the day the candidate's campaign treasurer appointment was filed, if this is the candidate's first report filed under this subchapter (other than a special preelection report or a special session report) or Subchapter D of this chapter. - (2) The period covered by a report under this subsection continues through December 31.